mozilla/bigquery-etl/mozfun/event_analysis/create_events_view/README.md

 );
 ```

-From there, we can query a few things.
+From there, you can query a few things.
 For example, the fraction
 of users who completed each step of the collection flow over time:
 ```sql
 SELECT